Configure Azure Kubernetes Service for SQL Server big data cluster deployments

 Create a Kubernetes cluster

 Create a Kubernetes cluster in AKS with the az aks create command.
-The following example creates a Kubernetes cluster named kubcluster with three Linux agent nodes.
+The following example creates a Kubernetes cluster named kubcluster with one Linux agent node of size Standard_L8s.
 Make sure you create the AKS cluster in the same resource group that you used in the previous sections.

 You can increase or decrease the number of Kubernetes agent nodes by changing the

 <n>is the number of agent nodes you want to use.
 This does not include the master Kubernetes node, which is managed behind the scenes by AKS.
-So in the example above, there are 3 VMs of size Standard_L4s used for the agent nodes of your AKS cluster.
+The previous example only uses a single node for evaluation purposes.

 After several minutes, the command completes and returns JSON-formatted information about the cluster.